aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

 ### Mean Absolute Error(MAE)

 * MAE is the absolute diﬀerence between the target value and the value predicted by the model.
-* MAE **does not penalize the errors as eﬀectively as mse** making it not suitable for use-cases where you want to pay more attention to the outliers.
+* MAE **does not penalize the errors as eﬀectively as MSE**, making it unsuitable for use-cases where you want to pay more attention to the outliers.